QubesOS/qubes-doc/about/faq.md

 ### What is the canonical way to detect Qubes VM?

 Check `/usr/share/qubes/marker-vm` file existence.
-Additionally, its last line contains Qubes release version (`3.2`, `4.0` etc).
+Additionally, its last line contains Qubes release version (e.g., `4.0`).
-The file was introduced after initial Qubes 3.2 and 4.0 release.
-If you need to support not-fully-updated systems, check `/usr/bin/qrexec-client-vm` existence.
+The file was introduced after the initial Qubes 4.0 release.
+If you need to support not-fully-updated systems, check for the existence of `/usr/bin/qrexec-client-vm`.

 ### Is there a way to automate tasks for continuous integration or DevOps?